ismailceylan/restorm/README.md

 ```

 ##### End
 The `end` property is a flag that indicates if the pagination is at the end and there are no more items to be fetched.
+It's a read-only property.
+The value of this property is calculated from the `currentPage` and `lastPage` properties.

 ```js
 const { end } = paginator.page;